Softvelum/ffmpeg-build-scripts/README.md

 ## Legal notice

 This article explains how to build custom third-party FFmpeg libraries and use them in Nimble Live Transcoder, alongside the libraries included in the standard Live Transcoder package.
 Each custom-built FFmpeg library is subject to its own licensing terms.
 Therefore, every library must be reviewed for licensing compliance before use or distribution, including any associated patent licensing terms.
-Softvelum is not responsible for any license or patent infringement that may result from the use of custom FFmpeg builds in Live Transcoder.
+The responsibility for ensuring proper licensing and avoiding any license or patent infringement lies solely with the party who builds and uses the custom FFmpeg libraries.
+Softvelum does not assume liability for any violations arising from such custom builds.

 ## Articles